RooyyDoe/browser-technologies-2021/README.md

 #### These are all buttons!

-  For the all the buttons I have used the same styling only the buttons that needed to get more attention of the user are bigger.
+  For all the buttons I have used the same styling and only the buttons that needed to get more attention of the user are bigger.
 The `back` and `next` buttons have both the same layout.
 This is different in the core functionality.
 One is an `a` element and the other is an `input:submit` element.
 These two look way different when there is no styling, so by making them look indentical the user will have no issues or difficulties.

   <img width="231" alt="Schermafbeelding 2021-03-30 om 16 36 09" src="https://user-images.githubusercontent.com/40355914/113006921-10441d80-9176-11eb-86ce-2bba4efeb00b.png">

  #### Does it @support?

  The application needs to work in every browser, so whenever this doesn't work you need to have a fall-back for this.
-You can look with `@support` if the CSS styling gets supported in different browsers whenever this is supported you run the code, but when a browser does not support this styling it needs to have a fall-back.
+You can look with `@support` if the CSS styling gets supported in different browsers.
+Whenever this is supported you run the code, but when a browser does not support this styling it needs to have a fall-back.

  ```
  fieldset {